(Original posted in 2015 and updated 1/14/2019 by Dr. Cynthia)

 High blood pressure is an epidemic that currently affects one in every three American adults.
-High blood pressure is known as the “silent killer” because it is largely symptomless, which is why it is so important to have your blood pressure regularly.
+High blood pressure is known as the “silent killer” because it is largely asymptomatic, which is why it is imperative to have your blood pressure regularly.
+When monitoring blood pressure, you should taken at random times of the day, once a day, and record the readings.
+Over the course of a month, most of the readings should be below 120 mmHg systolic blood pressure and 80 mmHg diastolic blood pressure.
 If you or your loved ones suffer from high blood pressure, you should schedule a visit to see Dr. Cynthia, considered by her patients to be one of the best holistic cardiologists in Los Angeles.

 As a way to manage your blood pressure, herbs and spices are a fantastic way to increase the medicinal value of your foods.
 Studies show that some common spices can help protect from heart disease and the deterioration brought about by aging.
 Researchers have discovered a connection between the phenol content of certain herbs and spices and their capacity to prevent glycation and formation of AGE compounds that are responsible for premature aging and heart disease.
 Below are some herbs and spices that can help lower your blood pressure: